Want to use an online equipment checkout form to keep track of your rentals?

 And WPForms lets you add your forms to multiple places on your website including your pages, blog posts, and sidebar widgets.

-So let’s take a look at the most common placement option: page/post embedding.
+So let’s take a look at the most common placement option: page or post embedding.

-To begin, create a new page or post in WordPress, or go to the update settings on an existing one.
-After that, click inside the first block (the blank area below your page title) and click on the Add WPForms icon.
+To begin, create a new page or post in WordPress, or update an existing one.
+After that, add a new block to your page and select WPForms.
+If you don’t see it right away, you can search for it.

 Next, click on the blue button in the top right that says either Publish or Update, so your form will appear on your website.

-That’s it.
-Your form is now on your website.
+That’s it!
+Your equipment checkout form is now on your website and ready to use.

 So there it is!
 You now know how to create an equipment checkout form in WordPress.